Sisters of Charity of the Incarnate Word: San Antonio order

 The Sisters of Charity of the Incarnate Word, San Antonio is the largest group of religious women in Texas.
 The institute was founded in San Antonio in 1869, as a sister house of the Sisters of Charity of the Incarnate Word, Galveston, Texas.
-In 1869, Bishop Dubuis chose three from the Galveston community, St. Madeleine Chollet, St. Pierre Cinquin, and Agnes Buisson to begin a new house in San Antonio and open the first hospital in the area.
+In 1869, Bishop Dubuis chose three from the Galveston community, Madeleine Chollet, Pierre Cinquin and Agnes Buisson to begin a new house in San Antonio and open the first hospital in the area.
 He named St. Madeleine superior of the new community.
 Three years later, he appointed St. Pierre Cinquin as her successor, and she remained in office until her death almost twenty years later.
 In 1870, Dubuis erected this new community as an independent centre, on the occasion of vesting the first postulants admitted into the San Antonio novitiate.

 Madeleine Chollet, Pierre Cinquin and Agnes Buisson came to help the people of San Antonio who were being ravaged by a severe cholera epidemic.
 It was just after the Civil War and San Antonio had a population of 12,000; however, there were no public hospitals.
 When the three Sisters arrived, they founded the institute of the Sisters of Charity of the Incarnate Word.
 They also founded San Antonio's first public hospital, known today as Christus Santa Rosa Hospital.

 Previous to 1874, the sisters had been solely occupied in caring for the sick, the aged, and orphans, but following the counsel of Anthony Dominic Pellicer, first bishop of San Antonio, they began to engage in educational work.
 In 1881, the Sisters founded the Incarnate Word Academy, which became Incarnate Word High School and University of the Incarnate Word.

 In 1885 the Sisters opened a school in Saltillo, Mexico.
 By 1891 the Sisters had founded St. Joseph's Infirmary in Fort Worth, Texas.
 They also administered seven railroad hospitals scattered throughout Texas, Missouri, Iowa, and New Mexico.
 They are involved in ministries in health care (as part of Christus Health), education, care for the elderly and social justice.

 The Village at Incarnate Word is a not-for-profit corporation, established by the Sisters of Charity of the Incarnate Word of San Antonio in 1988, to provide a retirement community for people of all faiths.
 The sisters work in United States, Mexico, Peru, and Zambia.